-The Personal Genome Sequencing Outcomes (PeopleSeq) Consortium is one of the first large-scale longitudinal studies to examine the experiences, attitudes and outcomes of ostensibly healthy adults who have chosen to pursue genomic sequencing.
+The Personal Genome Sequencing Outcomes (PeopleSeq) Consortium, funded by the NIH, is one of the first large-scale longitudinal studies to examine the experiences, attitudes and outcomes of apparently healthy adults who have elected to obtain exome or genome sequencing.
 Data collected will provide valuable information on the potential benefits and costs of performing sequencing in healthy individuals, and key insights into the feasibility of using sequencing to create a more personalized and preventative model of medicine.

 The Impact of Personal Genomics (PGen) Study, funded by the NIH, was a survey of consumers from two U.S. companies providing direct-to-consumer genetic testing, using independent third-party data collection and analysis to provide data on who was ordering these tests and why, and potential benefits and risks.

 The Risk Evaluation and Education for Alzheimer’s Disease (REVEAL) Study, funded by the NIH, was a series of multi-site randomized controlled clinical trials that provided empirical data to address ethical, social and translational issues in genetic susceptibility testing for common diseases.